dickrnn/dickrnn.github.io/README.md

 I found a [Jupyter notebook](https://github.com/magenta/magenta-demos/blob/master/jupyter-notebooks/Sketch_RNN_TF_To_JS_Tutorial.ipynb) in the [sketch-rnn repo](https://github.com/magenta/magenta-demos) that easily converted the TensorFlow checkpoint into the `json` format that `sketch-rnn-js` can use.

 *__Update (4/24/2020)__ The Quickdraw-appendix dataset was updated, and there are now 25K examples, up from the earlier 10K.
 I processed the newer dataset as `dicksv2.npz` with a proper train/valid/test split of 23500/1000/706 samples.
 Note that `dicks.npz` has a maximum length of 200 while `dicksv2.npz` has a maximum length of 300 steps.
-The [Main Demo](https://dickrnn.github.io/) has been updated to use a larger, but slightly slower model (1024 neuron LSTM) trained on the revised dataset with more examples*
+The [Main Demo](https://dickrnn.github.io/) has been updated to use a larger, but slightly slower model trained on the revised dataset containing more training examples.*

 # License